skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 - a CPU has to have
 	- Control Unit (CU)
 	- Arithmetical and Logical Unit (ALU)
-	- register Block
+	- register block
 	- flash Memory - for caching
-	- mathematical Coprocessor
+	- mathematical coprocessor
 - memory
 - storage
 - peripherals (I/O)